karmaniverous/stan/docs-src/cli-examples.md

 - -S, --no-scripts
   - Do not run scripts.
 This conflicts with -s and -x.
   - If combined with -A as well, STAN prints the plan and does nothing else.
+- --ding / --no-ding
+  - Play (or suppress) a terminal bell on completion.
+Default can be set via cliDefaults.run.ding.
 - -p, --plan
   - Print a concise run plan and exit with no side effects.